CORROBORATING WITNESS—E.P. SANDERS

 CENTRALITY OF THE TEMPLE

 It was the focal point of sacrifice, pilgrimage, forgiveness, and covenant identity.
-It also functioned as an economic and political center.
+It also functioned as an economic and political center — a place where the sacred and the commercial were deeply intertwined.

 Proceed.